 1. Removes Lens Flare and Glare

 Light rays coming from the sides can make the picture look slightly hazy, or the image would lack contrast.
 You can block this unwanted side light from entering the camera by using a lens hood.
-Thus, it helps to improve the image contrast.
+It will help to improve the image contrast.

 2. Protect Camera Lens

 It protects the camera lens from accidental knocks against other subjects.
-It can even save the lens sometimes against accidental drop too; provided the camera lens is with the lens hood in the open state.
+The hood can even save the lens sometimes against accidental drop too; provided the camera lens is with the lens hood in the open state.

 It also helps to protect the front glass of the lens from dirt and fingerprints, since it blocks your direct access to the front of the lens.
 Thus, you will have better-quality images.

 3. Make the Camera Look Stylish and More Professional